Franz Hössler

 Franz Hößler, also Franz Hössler ([ˈfʁants ˈhœslɐ]; 4 February 1906 – 13 December 1945) was a Nazi German SS-Obersturmführer and Schutzhaftlagerführer at the Auschwitz-Birkenau, Dora-Mittelbau and Bergen-Belsen concentration camps during World War II.
 Captured by the Allies at the end of the war, Hößler was charged with war crimes in the First Bergen-Belsen Trial, found guilty, and sentenced to death.
-He was executed by hanging at Hameln Prison in 1945.
+He was executed by hanging at Hamelin Prison in 1945.

 Early life

-Hößler was born in 1906 in the town of Oberdorf, today Marktoberdorf, in the Schwabenland of the German Empire.
+Hößler was born in 1906 in Oberdorf, a village in the municipality of Martinszell im Allgäu, in the Schwabenland of the German Empire.
 The son of a foreman, he quit school early to become a photographer.
 Later employed as a warehouse worker, he was unemployed during the Great Depression of the 1930s.
 He joined the Nazi Party in early November 1932 (member no. 1,374,713) and the SS (member no. 41,940).
 Hößler was married and had three children.

 During his time in the SS, Hößler rose to the rank of SS-Obersturmführer and became a reserve officer in the Waffen-SS.
 After the establishment of the Dachau concentration camp in July 1933, he became the first member of the guard staff and worked later as a cook.
 He served at Dachau until after the outbreak of World War II.